Call for Competition – World Championship in Shoemaking 2021

-Time to announce the third World Championships in Shoemaking, where the final takes place during the London Super Trunk Show on April 25, 2020.
+Time to announce the third World Championships in Shoemaking, where the final takes place during the London Super Trunk Show on May 8, 2021 (postponed from 2020 due to Covid-19).
 The grand prize pool is £6,000 (€7,000 / $7,700) and a chance to be showcased for shoe lovers around the world.
 Here’s all the info about the competition.

 The top three shoes each year go on a world tour, this time it’s taken the shoes to Dallas, New York, Hong Kong, Seoul, Beijing, Shanghai, Tokyo, Stockholm, Oslo, Singapore, Bangkok and soon Taipei and Paris.
 In Tokyo they were part of the huge shoe event Isetan Shoe Expo, and the three top contestants and me were part of a panel discussion about the contest and the shoes, and they were exhibited for the thousands of visitors that attended the event during five days.
 It’s great to see that shoe lovers around the world have had the chance to admire the craftsmanship, and people who don’t know much about shoes have discovered what can be done.
 I’m also very happy of the fact that the industry has acknowledged the competition, feedback from shoemakers and shoe people has also been very positive.

 Worth noting is that we who organize this make no money on it at all, everything we get from the partners goes directly to the prize sum, i.e. directly to the shoemakers.